drkmark/dns4.cc/README.md

 # dnscrypt.one
 so far knowledge base of public dnssec capable non-blocking non-logging and non-filtered anonymized DNScrypt servers and relays provided by dnscrypt.one, more about project at https://dnscrypt.one.

+please, feel free to test and use as much as you can, wanna see some traffic as i'm quite curious about performance on these cheap servers and simple code.

 server list as of 10.23.2023:

 1. **dnscrypt.one-sk-ipv4** (ipv4 only, based in Slovakia, hosted by crew.sk)

 DNS Stamp:
 ```